ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 Notice the `-1` at the start of the address string, which denotes a _workchain_id_ that belongs to the Masterchain.

 :::note
-Uppercase letters (such as 'A', ‘B’, ‘C’, ‘D’ etc.) may be used in address strings instead of their lower-case counterparts (such as 'a', ‘b’, ’c’ 'd' etc.).
+Uppercase letters (such as 'A', ‘B’, ‘C’, ‘D’ etc.) may be used in address strings instead of their lowercase counterparts (such as 'a', ‘b’, ’c’ 'd' etc.).
 :::

 #### Issues With Raw Addresses